tomas-stefano/infinity_test/Readme.markdown

 ## TODO

-* Make work the system notification for Cucumber
 * Edit the wiki
-* Using Red Green for Test::Unit
 * Working in focus files and run only the modified file (Strategies for Test::Unit, Rspec and Cucumber)

 # Acknowledgments